SaraR199/narrative_engine/projects/dragon-mafia-paranormal-v1/input/README.md

-# Input Files for test-fantasy-novel
+# Input Files for default project

 Add the following files to this directory to use the Book Design Workflow: